martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 In this case, the attacker performs the identity misbinding once for each victim.

 The problem might appear to be caused by the fact that the authority that certifies the identity binding is not required to verify that the entity requesting the binding controls the keys associated with the fingerprints.
-Both SIP and WebRTC identity providers are not required to perform this validation.
-This is not an issue because verifying control of the associated keys is not a necessary condition for a secure protocol, nor would it be sufficient to prevent attack
+Neither SIP nor WebRTC identity providers are not required to perform this validation.
+However, validation of keys by the identity provided is not relevant because verifying control of the associated keys is not a necessary condition for a secure protocol, nor would it be sufficient to prevent attack
 {{SIGMA}}.